Isaiah Thomas (basketball): Phoenix Suns (2014–2015)

-On July 12, 2014, Thomas was acquired by the Phoenix Suns in a sign-and-trade deal that also sent the rights of Alex Oriakhi to the Kings.
-On August 14, 2014, Thomas underwent a successful arthroscopy of his left wrist, for an injury sustained the previous season.
-He made his debut for the Suns in their victorious 119–99 season opener against the Los Angeles Lakers, in which he recorded 23 points, 3 assists, and 1 rebound.
-In the Suns' next game on October 31, Thomas again recorded 23 points in a 94–89 win over the San Antonio Spurs, joining Tom Chambers, A.C.
-Green, and Tom Gugliotta as the fourth Sun to score at least 23 points in their first two games with the team.
+On July 12, 2014, Thomas signed with the Phoenix Suns on a four-year, $27 million contract in a sign-and-trade deal that also sent the rights of Alex Oriakhi to the Kings.
+On August 14, Thomas underwent a successful arthroscopy of his left wrist, for an injury sustained the previous season.
+Thomas made his debut for the Suns in their victorious 119–99 season opener over the Los Angeles Lakers, in which he recorded 23 points.

-After missing eight games with an ankle injury, Thomas returned to action on December 12 as he scored 10 points in the Suns' 103–105 loss to the Detroit Pistons.
+After missing eight games with an ankle injury, Thomas returned to action on December 12, 2014, scoring 10 points in the Suns' 105–103 loss to the Detroit Pistons.
 On January 21, 2015, he recorded a season-high 27 points off the bench in a 118–113 victory over the Portland Trail Blazers.
 On February 5, Thomas was announced as a contestant for the NBA Skills Challenge, making him the shortest contestant to ever participate in the event.

 Boston Celtics (2015–2017)

-2014–15 season

 On February 19, 2015, Thomas was traded to the Boston Celtics in exchange for Marcus Thornton and a 2016 first-round pick.
+During his Celtics tenure, Thomas emerged as a star, a fan favorite, and an "elite crunch-time scorer".

-He made his debut for the Celtics three days later in a 118–111 overtime loss to the Los Angeles Lakers, scoring 21 points off the bench.
+Thomas made his debut for the Celtics on February 18, 2015, in a 118–111 overtime loss to the Los Angeles Lakers, scoring 21 points off the bench.
 On March 2, 2015, he was named Eastern Conference Player of the Week for games played Monday, February 23, through Sunday, March 1.
-He later missed eight games in March with a bruised lower back.
-On April 8, 2015, he scored a season-high 34 points in a 113–103 win over the Detroit Pistons.
-He subsequently earned Eastern Conference Player of the Week honors for games played Monday, April 6, through Sunday, April 12.
+Thomas later missed eight games in March with a bruised lower back.
+On April 8, he scored a season-high 34 points in a 113–103 victory over the Detroit Pistons.
+Thomas subsequently earned Eastern Conference Player of the Week honors for games played Monday, April 6, through Sunday, April 12.
 In his first career playoff game on April 19, Thomas recorded 22 points and 10 assists in a first-round Game 1 loss to the Cleveland Cavaliers.
-The Celtics went on to lose to the Cavaliers in a four-game sweep, as Thomas averaged 17.5 points and 7.0 assists over the series.
-As a result of his sixth-man role with both Phoenix and Boston in 2014–15, Thomas finished second in the NBA Sixth Man of the Year Award voting with 324 points, including 33 first-place votes.
+The Celtics went on to lose to the Cavaliers in a four-game sweep, with Thomas averaging 17.5 points and 7.0 assists during the series.
+As a result of his sixth-man role with both Phoenix and Boston in 2014–15, Thomas finished second in the NBA Sixth Man of the Year Award voting.